openimis/database_ms_sqlserver/README.md

 ### Installing

-To make a copy of this project on your local machine, please clone the repository.
+To make a copy of this project on your local machine, please follow the next steps:

+* clone the repository.

 ```
 git clone https://github.com/openimis/database_ms_sqlserver
 ```

-Restore the openIMIS database backup file (from [backup](./backup/) folder) to your SQL Server using SSMS.
+* Restore the openIMIS database backup file (from [backup](./backup/) folder) to your SQL Server using SSMS.

+* Execute the SETUP-IMIS stored procedure.

-For documentation purposes we included the plain text scripts in the [scripts](./scripts/) folder
+For documentation purposes only, we included the plain text scripts in the [scripts](./scripts/) folder.

 ## Deployment